prefixFelix/FernoPy/README.md

 ### REST-API

-Using the REST API, you can easily integrate FernoPy with other programs.
-You can also control the shutters via central smart home systems such as Home Assistant, ioBroker or openHAB.
+FernoPy can be integrated into other programs by using its REST-API.
+This allows you to connect the shutters to central smart home systems such as Home Assistant, ioBroker or openHAB.

 #### `/api/config`

-Using the GET method, you can query all the available remote controls with their groups and the respective devices.
-More specifically, the data of the *fernotron* dictionary in the *tx_config.py* file is returned (without the device types and id).
+This URI can be used to query all available remote controls with their groups and the respective devices by using the GET method.
+To be more precise: The data of the *fernotron* dictionary in the *tx_config.py* file is returned (without the device types and id).

 ```shell
 $ curl -X GET http://<YOUR_ESP_IP>/api/config
 {"remotes": [